collapsed-stacks/startups/questions/3464/should-i-file-my-small-start-up-as-an-llc-or-s-c-corp.md

 - posted by: [Joel Glenn Wright](https://stackexchange.com/users/5063331/joel-glenn-wright) on 2015-02-20
 - score: -2

-<p>Efstevens, I myself am also in California however my C Corp. and Series LLC are from Delaware - remember that you don't necessarily have to incorporate from the state that you live in. </p>
+Efstevens, I myself am also in California however my C Corp. and Series LLC are from Delaware - remember that you don't necessarily have to incorporate from the state that you live in.

-<p>Thanks to Vermont soon the V Corp.
+Thanks to Vermont soon the V Corp.
 (Virtual Corporation) will probably start to become more popular and take over.
-I am actually in a similar field of business to the one that you and your colleagues are going to starting up your consulting business so I would love to talk to you privately a bit more 'in depth' about some things, feel free to email me or G+ chat.</p>
+I am actually in a similar field of business to the one that you and your colleagues are going to starting up your consulting business so I would love to talk to you privately a bit more 'in depth' about some things, feel free to email me or G+ chat.

-<p>As per your question, there are several different things that you could do.
-You just have to decide which makes more sense for you and your partners.</p>
+ As per your question, there are several different things that you could do.
+You just have to decide which makes more sense for you and your partners.

-<p>If there is at this point only going to be three of operating and owning the consulting firm you could do an a S corp. which would prevent double taxation.
-You would do so by first becoming a C Corp. and then filling out the  correct IRS form, change your status to S Corp. </p>
+ If there is at this point only going to be three of operating and owning the consulting firm you could do an a S corp. which would prevent double taxation.
+You would do so by first becoming a C Corp. and then filling out the  correct IRS form, change your status to S Corp.

-<p>Alternatively, you could do an LLC or you could do both by creating an LLC Holding Company and then making that company the primary shareholder of your actual operating company (Business Consulting firm) which you could incorporate as either a Corp. or S Corp. of another LLC. </p>
+Alternatively, you could do an LLC or you could do both by creating an LLC Holding Company and then making that company the primary shareholder of your actual operating company (Business Consulting firm) which you could incorporate as either a Corp. or S Corp. of another LLC.

-<p>However if you want to minimize your risk/liability as well as corporate taxes if you do another LLC you might as well do a Series LLC which allows you to create multiple LLCs each functioning semi-independently without affecting the others. </p>
+However if you want to minimize your risk/liability as well as corporate taxes if you do another LLC you might as well do a Series LLC which allows you to create multiple LLCs each functioning semi-independently without affecting the others.

-<p>In series LLCs, the different LLCs can even be run by other people which depending how you and your partners were planning to run things in you consulting firms might be ideal because you can each run separate LLCs as 'Divisions' of the business i.e. administrative, accounting, sales, marketing, consulting, personal/HR. </p>
+In series LLCs, the different LLCs can even be run by other people which depending how you and your partners were planning to run things in you consulting firms might be ideal because you can each run separate LLCs as 'Divisions' of the business i.e. administrative, accounting, sales, marketing, consulting, personal/HR.

-<p>Just make sure that you also whole equal shares of the Primary LLC or the Holding Company LLCs. </p>
+Just make sure that you also whole equal shares of the Primary LLC or the Holding Company LLCs.

-<p>I should also point out that although California does not offer series  LLCs itself, it does currently recognize and allow series LLCs from other states to do business and operate in California.</p>
+I should also point out that although California does not offer series  LLCs itself, it does currently recognize and allow series LLCs from other states to do business and operate in California.